Joan Evans (art historian): Other

 Evans travelled from a young age, a trip with her mother to Rome when she was 21 led to her decision to study archaeology rather than anthropology, and she developed a lifelong love for France.
 She visited France both for research and for pleasure and in 1947 she purchased the Romanesque Chapel of the Monks in Berzé-la-Ville, donating it to the Académie de Mâcon.

 A collector of art and artefacts, particularly pre-revolutionary French jewellery, she was a generous benefactor, not only did she donate her entire collection of more than 800 jewels, ranging in date from the Middle Ages to the early nineteenth century, to the Victoria and Albert Museum in 1975 but also a large collection of posy rings and other artefacts to the British Museum.
 Her will left collections to the Ashmolean Museum, Oxford, and the Birmingham City Art Gallery.

-She was also a major benefactor of St Hugh’s College, and assisted in the purchase of the ridge above her home at Wotton under Edge for the National Trust.
-She gave her time and money to various causes, often anonymously, and, despite being described as ‘one of the most distinguished and influential figures of the century in art and antiquarian scholarship’ at her Memorial Service at St Hugh’s College in 1977, she was made Dame Commander of the British Empire in the New Year’s Honours List of 1976, not for her pioneering work in the arts, but for charitable services.
+She was also a major benefactor of St Hugh's College, and assisted in the purchase of the ridge above her home at Wotton-under-Edge for the National Trust.
+She gave her time and money to various causes, often anonymously, and, despite being described as "one of the most distinguished and influential figures of the century in art and antiquarian scholarship" at her Memorial Service at St Hugh's College in 1977, she was made Dame Commander of the British Empire in the New Year's Honours List of 1976, not for her pioneering work in the arts, but for charitable services.

 Evans had an association with The Courtauld Institute of Art; she was made an honorary librarian in 1931 and, when T. S. R. Boase left the Courtauld in 1947, she taught there for a year, with one of her students being Pamela Tudor-Craig.
 As well as writing biographies of her brother Sir Arthur Evans and John Ruskin, amongst others, she also published the book, The Conways: a History of Three Generations, about the family that included the art historian Martin Conway whose collection of photographs formed the basis for the Conway Library at the Courtauld.
 Photographs taken in France by Joan Evans are included in the archive of the Conway Library currently being digitised under the wider Courtauld Connects project.

 Selection of honours and public work

-In addition to becoming the first female President of the Society of Antiquaries, and awarded the Society’s Gold Medal in 1973, she was also President of the Royal Archaeological Institute from 1948-1951 and of the Bristol and Gloucestershire Archaeological Society.
+In addition to becoming the first female president of the Society of Antiquaries, and awarded the society's Gold Medal in 1973, she was also president of the Royal Archaeological Institute from 1948 to 1951 and of the Bristol and Gloucestershire Archaeological Society.

-Evans served as a member of the V&A’s Advisory Council from 1953-1966 and as a trustee of the British Museum (1963-1967).
+Evans served as a member of the V&A's Advisory Council from 1953 to 1966 and as a trustee of the British Museum (1963–1967).

-She was made an Honorary Fellow of St. Hugh's College, Oxford, an honorary doctor of letters from Cambridge and awarded the honour, Chevalier de la Légion d' honneur as well as fellowships from the Royal Historical Society and the Royal Society of Literature.
+She was made an Honorary Fellow of St. Hugh's College, Oxford; an honorary doctor of letters from Cambridge; and awarded the honour Chevalier de la Légion d'honneur as well as fellowships from the Royal Historical Society and the Royal Society of Literature.